“Wise artists seek out critical evaluations.”

 Giving and Receiving Criticism

-When it comes to receiving criticism in ensemble rehearsals, we hear words spanning the gamut from tactful to coarse.
 Critiques don’t upset us, though, when we enlist cooperative approaches to listening and communicating.
+Here’s one scenario:

 Let’s say that at your inaugural rehearsal with a quartet, a colleague turns to you and huffily exclaims, “You’re rushing!”